 Visitors wanting to participate in sporting clay competitions, whether international, SA National or Provincial Competitions may bring their own shotgun (1 ONLY) and limited ammunition (5kgs or 175 x 28 gram cartridges ) into South Africa.
 For this you MUST complete an SAPS 520 form and it must be authorised in Pretoria by the South African Police Services (SAPS) before you leave your own country.
 Please allow a MINIMUM of 30 days for processing.
 It is possible to obtain the authorisation / permit at the South African “Port of Entry” but this cannot be guaranteed and if you are in a group it can be very time consuming.
 As is usually the case when transporting firearms and ammunition, they must be packed and secured in separate security cases.

-Overseas Visitors : Temporary Import/Export permits – click HERE for more information and to download the application form (SAPS 520).
+Step one : Temporary Import/Export permits – click HERE to download the application form (SAPS 520).

 TEMPORARY SHOTGUN PERMIT PROCESSING SERVICE FOR OVERSEAS VISITORS

-To avoid any processing problems either in advance of your visit to South Africa or upon arrival, we strongly recommend that you use the PHASA processing service which also includes a ‘Meet and Greet’ at Johannesburg O R Tambo airport (meet and greet not available at Cape Town but you can still use the processing service to obtain your permit).
+To avoid any processing problems either in advance of your visit to South Africa or upon arrival, we strongly recommend that you use the PHASA processing service (the fee is $160) which also includes a ‘Meet and Greet’ at Johannesburg O R Tambo airport (meet and greet not available at Cape Town but you can still use the processing service to obtain your permit).
 Please download the SAPS520 form HERE (or you can complete it on-line at http://phasa.saps520.com/) The information on the processing service HERE.
 Documents must be submitted at least 30 days before arrival.
-PLEASE NOTE you will need a letter of invitation for the event in which you are participating – please email Sarah at the CTSASA at email@example.com.

 AMMUNITION : Please ensure that you request 1000 rounds of ammunition to be listed on your permit